Clinical Lab Worker Shortage: Addressing the Gap

 “One of the things that the academic programs try to get across to the hospitals and the clinical sites is to look at this as a return on investment.
 If you put time into helping train a student, it’s likely that they will turn around and accept a job position with you.”

 Another potential boon to the staffing crisis would be to attract candidates from related fields of study.
-James Freeman, the vice president of research and development for laboratory diagnostics at Siemens Healthineers, suggests that students from similar educational tracks should consider careers in laboratory sciences.
+James Freeman, the former vice president of research and development for laboratory diagnostics at Siemens Healthineers, suggests that students from similar educational tracks should consider careers in laboratory sciences.

 “It is a great time for STEM [science, math, engineering, and mathematics] students to consider a career in diagnostics,” he said, naming the fast-evolving field of in-vitro diagnostics (IVD) as a particularly good fit for graduates of STEM programs.